nobody910/nobody910.github.io/_pages/about.md

 I received my master's degree and my B.Eng. degree from the School of  Intelligent Systems Engineering, [Sun Yat-sen University](https://www.sysu.edu.cn/), China, in 2024 and 2021, respectively.

 I'm always delighted to collaborate, discuss, chat, and learn from different minds!
-So please feel free to reach out to me via email (shengliu@kth.se), WeChat (nobody-910), or any other convenient means of communication!
+So please feel free to contact me via email (shengliu@kth.se), WeChat (nobody-910), or any other convenient means of communication!

 My **research interests** include, but are not limited to:
 * artificial intelligence